kjpye/blog/ParsingBinaryFiles/7-regex.md

 Raku regexes are designed for processing text.
 They are very good at this.
 Some work has been done in implementing binary regular expressions, but this work is currently on hold.
 It will one day form the basis of Part IX.

-However, by misusing rehexes, it is possible to parse some binary files—notably those which contain a stream of data like our `MIDI` file.
-They are less useful for arsing files which contain pointers into the file.
+However, by misusing regexes, it is possible to parse some binary files—notably those which contain a stream of data like our `MIDI` file.
+They are less useful for parsing files which contain pointers into the file.
 It might be possible to misuse them for handling parts of other binary files.

 ### Getting the binary data into text form

 Unicode text files are inherently formed of multi-byte characters, and there is no guarantee that decoding a string of bytes and then re-encoding it using the same encoding will generate the same stream of bytes as we started with.
-For this application we need to be able to guarantee that we can treat each individual byte a s an entity, independent of the bytes around it.
+For this application we need to be able to guarantee that we can treat each individual byte as an entity, independent of the bytes around it.

 The usual solution for handling text in a reversible manner, i.e. being able to re-encode the stream and return to the original bytes, is to use the `utf8-c8` encoding.
 However this won't work in this application, as a sequence of bytes in the input might constitute a valid UTF8 Unicode codepoint, and that will become a single character in the text stream, making it difficult to treat the individual bytes separately.

 There is, however, an encoding in which each individual byte corresponds to a single character, and which is reversible—`latin1`.
 (Any other similar encoding would also work.)
-Using the `latin1` encoding we can convert an arbitrary streamk of bytes into a Raku string, and use regexes to match each individual byte.
+Using the `latin1` encoding we can convert an arbitrary stream of bytes into a Raku string, and use regexes to match each individual byte.

 Thus we need code like